Law Society of Ireland

 Application dates

-The closing date for applications for this course is Wednesday 27 September 2023.
-To apply please follow the instructions in the course webpage - link below.
+The closing date for applications is 25th September 2024.
+To apply, please follow the instructions below.

 Duration